jetlagguy/jetlagguy.github.io/content/en/podcasts/_index.md

 We have two jet lag podcasts, because one podcast isn't enough!

-For my interviews with thought leaders in the field of jet lag and circadian rhythm, see [**Ending Jet Lag**](ejl-podcast), where I interview a thought leader in the realm of jet lag, circadian rhythm or sleep each week.
+For my interviews with thought leaders in the field of jet lag and circadian rhythm, see [**Jet Lag Interviews**](ejl-podcast), where I interview a thought leader in the realm of jet lag, circadian rhythm or sleep each week.

-{{< figure src="ejl.jpg" alt="Ending Jet Lag" link="ejl-podcast" height="300">}}
+{{< figure src="ejl-podcast/250630 Jet Lag Interviews.jpg" alt="Jet Lag Interviews" link="ejl-podcast" height="300">}}

 </br>